 Water carries nutrients and oxygen to your entire body.
 Achieving your daily intake of water will boost your circulation and have a beneficial impact on overall health.

 Signs of Dehydration

 we might not realize that we are dehydrated, but our bodies have ways to tell us when they’re.
 However, we shouldn’t be waiting for these signs.
 It is important that we drink water all day long and boost our intake of water during physical exercise when we are hot or feeling under the weather.
 And if we see any of these signs that means we need a little more to drink.
 Sings of dehydration include but are not limited to:

 The Amount of Water Needed Every Day:

 The amount of water needed every day varies from person to person, depending on how active they are, how much they sweat, and so on.
-There is no set amount of water that needs to be drank every day, although there is common consensus on what a safe consumption of fluids is.
+There is no set amount of water that needs to be drunk every day, although there is a common consensus on what a safe consumption of fluids is.

 Men: 3.7 liters or 125 ounces approx.